wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       Measurements are :term:`outputs <output>` that are measured from a :term:`plant`, or physical system, using sensors.

    model
-      A set of mathematical equations that reflects some aspect of a physical :term:`system's <system>` behavior.
+      A set of mathematical equations that reflects some aspect of a physical :term:`system <system>`\'s behavior.

    observer
       In control theory, a system that provides an estimate of the internal :term:`state` of a given real :term:`system` from measurements of the :term:`input` and :term:`output` of the real :term:`system`.
 WPILib includes a Kalman Filter class for observing linear systems, and ExtendedKalmanFilter and UnscentedKalmanFilter classes for nonlinear systems.